mruzomberka311/FinancialTracker/README.md

 ## Thanks

 Thank you to Raymond for his superb guidance and patience helping me.
+Thank you to Mehmet and Chris for your help when I had questions
 I also want to thank my peers and year up for all of their help and motivation.